 Soccer player - Forwards - when defending from the front:

-- When pressing the ball high up the pitch, show the defender the outside where there is limited opportunities to keep possession, the majority of support will be inside.
+- When pressing the ball high up the pitch, show the defender the outside where there are limited opportunities to keep possession, the majority of support will be inside.

 - Pressing the opposition midfielders from behind helps your own midfield.